HLCaptain/planty/docs/DATA.md

 A plant is a living organism that can be monitored and controlled by the app.
 It has a few properties:

-- `id`: unique identifier of the plant, determined by Firebase.
+- `uuid`: unique identifier of the plant, determined by Firebase.
 - `name`: name of the plant.
 - `description`: description of the plant.
 - `image`: image of the plant.
 (May be a compressed image or a web url or an enum representing an icon, TBD)